MatsHellman/DungeonsAndDragon/README.md

 Maps below are listed as JPEG files but when I create maps that make use of Line-of-sight or dynamic lighting I will publish them in a zip file containing the basic image for those who prefer it and a version to use in Fantasy Grounds with LoS set on the map.

 ### LMoP Maps

 - [x] LMoP - Goblin Ambush.jpg : the first actual encounter in the campaign.

-- [ ] LMoP - Old Owl Well.jpg : Missing map in the campaign so I will make my own.
+- [x] LMoP - Old Owl Well.rar : Compressed file contains jpg, png, d2vtt files and Line of sight files for Fantasy Grounds.

 - [ ] LMoP - Agathas Lair.jpg : Missing map in the campaign so I will make my own.

 - [ ] LMoP - Wyvern Tor.jpg : Missing map in the campaign so I will make my own.

 The maps are a work in progress so check back later and they should be done.